dmytro/dmytro.github.com/_posts/2013-10-29-optimizing_jekyll.md

 summary: |
   Recently I've added some optimizations to my Jekyll setup for faster page loading.
 description: |
-  As was stated Google and other search engines consider page load speed when building their ratings.
-Meaning that, improving load speed can boost your SEO rating too, not only your users happiness.
+  Google and other search engines consider page load speed when building their ratings.
+It means that improving load speed can boost your SEO rating too, not only your users happiness.

 ---

-<em>{{ page.summary }}. {{ page.description }}.</em>
+<em>{{ page.summary }} {{ page.description }}</em>

 # Understanding the problem